jp-mess/vae-color-article/index.md

 <br>

-## Step 4: Decode to recover a distorted/fixed pair
+## Step 4: decode to recover a distorted/fixed pair

 We decode both the distorted vector, and the fixed vector.
 Why not just the fixed?
 Notice how the face of the girl in these images looks wonky and weird.
 That is because Stable Diffusion's VAE does not decode details perfectly.
 We notice faces are often "off" in AI art because as humans, we are sensitive to facial distortions.
 Ultimately, we only care about the "color map" that can be learned between these two images.
 We want to take the original distorted image, and line it up with the "fixed" one that we made with the balancer network, pixel for pixel, so we can figure out how to remap colors.
 We can't quite line up the cropped/compressed image from Step 1 with the "fixed" decoded output, because the image from step 1 does not have an "ugly face" that can be matched pixel-for-pixel with the fixed one.
 How do we get an "ugly face" version of the original image?
 Run the original encoding through the decoding as well.